artgarciams/copyWorkItemType/README.md

       }

-Ok that one was easy.
 How about the multi-line text box somewhere else on the page?
-Now that is where we start to lose our hair and go gray.
 Again, remember everything needs to be in a group, but this field is not in a group when you look at it in the UI.
 So after a few hours digging through fiddler traffic I was able to find what was not documented regarding multi-line text fields.

 You must create a group and add the multi-line field as a control in the group.
 This was the piece of the puzzle I was missing.
 I found the request that was being sent when a multi-line field got placed on the page and was able to figure out what they were going.
 Now granted the documentation on adding a group does show that a control can be part of the request, but it doesn’t specify that multi-line text fields are a special case.